Skip to main content

 5 things to check before applying for a packaged bank account

-Packaged bank accounts can be great, for the right person.
-These are five things you need to check before applying
+Packaged bank accounts can be great – for the right person.
+These are five things you need to check before applying.

 Do you already have the included benefits somewhere else?

-Getting breakdown cover, phone insurance, travel insurance and more included in your bank account sounds is great.
+Getting breakdown cover, phone insurance, travel insurance and more included in your bank account sounds great - unless you're already paying for them elsewhere that is.

 Check you can actually use all the benefits